dseguy/changedBehavior/behavior/roundParameterValidation.rst

 	:og:url: https://php-tips.readthedocs.io/en/latest/tips/roundParameterValidation.html
 	:og:locale: en

 round() function has four modes, defined with 4 constants.
-When the 3rd argument is not one of those four constants, PHP used to silently use PHP_ROUND_HALF_UP as default value.
-In PHP 8.4, a ValueError is provided.
+When the 3rd argument is not one of those four constants, PHP used to silently use ``PHP_ROUND_HALF_UP`` as default value.
+In PHP 8.4, a ``ValueError`` is thrown.

 PHP code
 ________